AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

     /// The total weight of the encoded call that will be sent back to the parachain.
     encoded_call_weight: u64,
 )

 ```

 ## Create a dynamic dispatch task
-This API allows you to schedule a dynamic dispatch task.
+This API allows you to schedule execution of any extrinsic or batch of extrinsics on-chain.

 #### API
 ```rust